 Slate is designed to be used and administered by non-technical users who have no previous experience with Structured Query Language (SQL).
-If you believe that custom SQL is necessary to accomplish a goal, please submit a Service Desk request prior to implementing a custom SQL solution.
-In many circumstances, custom SQL is not actually necessary.
-In others, we are able to create a new tool that obviates the need for custom SQL.
+In most circumstances, custom SQL is not necessary.
+In others, we can create a new tool that obviates the need for custom SQL.

 SQL is the language used to communicate with a relational database.
 Every time you run a query or access a record, SQL is used to read data from the database.
 When you make changes to records, through a data import, form registration, or even directly on the record, SQL is used to write data to the database.
 Slate has tools that generate the necessary SQL for these processes, without the need for users to know how to read or write SQL.
 There are several features throughout Slate that can accept a custom SQL query or script, however, that will change the behaviors of these reads and writes.
 These features include Queries, Query Filters/Exports, Rules, Portals, and Teasers.
 It is these areas, where you are creating and directly typing custom SQL, that are discussed in this article.